stvnfrancisco/vegetarian_pizzeria_js/README.md

 <br>
 by: Steven Francisco

-This app is lets the user create pizza orders and it adjusts the price depending on the amount of toppings selected.
+This app is lets the user create pizza orders.
+It adjusts the price depending on the amount of toppings selected.

 Built using jquery-1.11.3.js